uozuAho/blog/content/blog/20210916_my_first_chess_bot.md

 difference is that while Andoma only explores a few moves in advance, MCTS plays multiple games to completion from the current state (this is actually not the case for AlphaGo, but that's beyond the scope of this post).
-The average outcome of games played from that state detemines how 'promising' a state it is.
+The average outcome of games played from that state determines how 'promising' a state it is.
 For example, if you see 10 wins and 10 losses from one game state, but 18 wins and 2 losses from another state, then the latter state is more promising.